Selection Criteria

 Postponements:

-All other requests for postponement must be accompanied with proper documentation.
+All other requests for postponement must be accompanied by proper documentation.

 Jury service may be rescheduled one time within a 12-month period.
 Jury service should be rescheduled within the next 45-60 days after the initial summons date.
 This may be done online or by calling the Jury Office.
 You may talk with Jury staff at (410) 333-3775 if other arrangements are requested.